skcc321/reform_errors_objects/README.md

 # ReformErrorsObjects

-If you need errors objects instead of dotted errors using trailblazer/reform gem you came to right place.
+If you need nested errors objects instead of dotted errors using trailblazer/reform gem you came to right place.
+For more details, take a look at use case example under #usage section

 ## Installation